wkoszek/me/source/blog/2017-03-31-how-software-engineer-should-invest-in-career-growth.html.md

 [Reading 101 for software engineers](https://www.koszek.com/blog/2017/01/17/reading-for-software-engineers/)
 [Previously](https://www.koszek.com/blog/2017/02/06/how-much-software-engineer-should-invest-in-career-growth/)
-I talked about looking at your learning as a business, and it's inenvitable to make mistakes on your R&D budget.
+I talked about looking at your learning as a business, and it's inevitable to make mistakes on your R&D budget.

 ## Library membership